IrfanUddin0/discord-chat-ai/README.md

 # discord-chat-ai
 Ai chatbot for discord

+current features:
+- use /ask to give a text promt and it will respond
+- use /tts to play tts message in currently connected vc

+# TODO:
+- voice recognition/tts response from ai

 # Setup
 - Create a file config.py in src/
 - get discord and uberduck api keys and put them in here like this: